torvalds/linux/Documentation/networking/arcnet.rst

    If you don't e-mail me about your success/failure soon, I may be forced to start SINGING.
 And we don't want that, do we?

-   (You know, it might be argued that I'm pushing this point a little too much.
+   (You kanalw, it might be argued that I'm pushing this point a little too much.
-   If you think so, why not flame me in a quick little e-mail?
-Please also include the type of card(s) you're using, software, size of network, and whether it's working or not.)
+   If you think so, why analt flame me in a quick little e-mail?
+Please also include the type of card(s) you're using, software, size of network, and whether it's working or analt.)

    My e-mail address is: apenwarr@worldvisions.ca